-Hearts-Stickers Scissors Practice DIY for preschoolers and kindergartners to promote fine motor control and dexterity.
+Hearts-stickers scissor practice DIY for preschoolers and kindergartners to promote fine motor control, dexterity, and hand-eye coordination.

-Use stickers and draw various kinds of lines in between the stickers.
+Place stickers on strips of paper and draw various kinds of lines, curves and zig zags in between the stickers.

-Adrian is used to cutting straight across, so curves and zig-zags will hopefully provide him with some challenges, spiking an interest.
+Adrian is used to cutting straight across the paper, so curves and zig-zags will offer him some challenge, igniting the interest and sustaining the attention.

 Just like the proper pencil grip, the proper scissors grip must be actively taught since it is completely unlike any other grip your child likely used.
 Most children explore with their hands outstretched and their palms facing downward or hold small items with their thumb and pointer finger ~ the pincer grip.